-Sore throat is usually a symptom of the flu or cold.
+A sore throat is usually a symptom of the flu or cold.
 Sometimes, it can be caused by smoking tobacco, but most of the time, it stems from viral and bacterial infections.

-Sore throats triggered by viruses often involve other symptoms, such as red eyes, mild headache, fever, runny nose, sneezing, coughing, or congestion of airways.
+Sore throats triggered by viruses often involve other symptoms, such as red eyes, mild headache, fever, runny nose, sneezing, coughing, or congestion of the airways.

 Other potential causes of cold are allergies, air pollutants, and air dryness.

 To relieve sore throats, people usually take anti-inflammatory drugs or pain relievers, such as naproxen or ibuprofen.
 These medications provide short-term relief from pains of flu and sore throat.